Demansia

 Demansia is a genus of venomous snakes of the family Elapidae.
 Members of the genus are commonly known as whip snakes or whipsnakes, as are members of several other genera.

 Description

 All species of the genus Demansia are gray, brown, gray-green, or beige, save for Demansia psammophis (yellow-faced whip snake), which may be cream-coloured.
 Whip snakes are long and slender.
 They have large eyes and relatively small heads that are only slightly wider than their bodies.
 All species in the genus Demansia are venomous.

 Distribution

 Whip snakes of the genus Demansia are found in Australia, Papua New Guinea in the area around Port Moresby, and nearby islands.

 Diet

 Demansia whip snakes eat mainly lizards.
-These whipsnakes are diurnal (active in the day), and use their keen eyesight to hunt.
-The prey dies quickly from the effects of the snake's venom.
+They are diurnal (active in the day) and use their keen eyesight to hunt.
+Their prey dies quickly from the effects of the snake's venom.

 Interaction with humans

 In 2007 a man died after being bitten by a whip snake in Victoria.
 Their bites are generally regarded as akin to a bee sting and relatively harmless, but the man became woozy and went into cardiac arrest before paramedics arrived.